file-format/Docs/en/database/dbc.md

 ## DBC Example

-Here is the complete example of a dbc file:
+Here is a complete example of a dbc file:

 ```
 VERSION ""